st0pli/LafTools/docs/nl/README.md

 - Sterk geïntegreerd met productieve gebruikersinterface
 - Beschikbare Docker-images en Portable Edition
 - Extra hulpmiddelen zoals notities, handleidingen, enz...

-# 🌱 Wat is er met de naam?

-- `L` -> Linked
-- `A` -> Asynchronous
-- `F` -> Fantastic

-In essence, LafTools is a suite that offers a series of linked, asynchronous, and fantastic toolsets.

-Rest assured, this project will evolve in remarkable and fantastic ways over time.
-This project needs more time, just like wine, gets better with time.

 # 🌠 Voorbeeld